cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:constructor:: public UtilizationModelStochastic(Unit unit, long seed)
    :outertype: UtilizationModelStochastic

    Instantiates a new utilization model stochastic where the resource utilization is defined in the given unit.
-The resource utilization history is disabled by default.
+The resource utilization history is enabled by default.

    :param unit: the \ :java:ref:`Unit`\  that determines how the resource is used (for instance, if resource usage is defined in percentage of the Vm resource or in absolute values)
    :param seed: the seed to initialize the random number generator.

-If -1 is passed, the current time will be used.
+   **See also:** :java:ref:`.setHistoryEnabled(boolean)`, :java:ref:`.isAlwaysGenerateNewRandomUtilization()`

+UtilizationModelStochastic
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. java:constructor:: public UtilizationModelStochastic(long seed)
+   :outertype: UtilizationModelStochastic

+   Instantiates a new utilization model stochastic that defines the resource utilization in percentage.
+The resource utilization history is enabled by default.

+   :param seed: the seed to initialize the random number generator.

    **See also:** :java:ref:`.setHistoryEnabled(boolean)`, :java:ref:`.isAlwaysGenerateNewRandomUtilization()`